Desert long-eared bat: Courtship and breeding

 Breeding colonies consisting of 3–15 females have been discovered.
 Seven pregnant females, most with two embryos, were found in central Asia.
 In a deserted hut in Jordan three pregnant females, all of whom carried two embryos were found.

 Distribution and range

-Its range is now recognized to include Afghanistan, Algeria, Egypt, India, Iran, Israel, Jordan, Kazakhstan, Libya, Morocco, Niger, Oman, Pakistan, Qatar, Saudi Arabia, Sudan,Syrian Arab Republic, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, and Uzbekistan.
+Its range is now recognized to include Afghanistan, Algeria, Egypt, India, Iran, Israel, Jordan, Kazakhstan, Libya, Morocco, Niger, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, Sudan, Syrian Arab Republic, Tajikistan, Tunisia, Turkey, Turkmenistan, United Arab Emirates, and Uzbekistan.